Strubbl/wallabago/README.md

 * wallago version 6.0.0 until 6.0.6: tested only with wallabag 2.4.0 - 2.4.3
 * wallago version 7.0.2: tested only with wallabag 2.4.3 - 2.5.1
 * wallago version 7.0.3 until 7.0.4 version: tested only with wallabag 2.5.2 - 2.5.4
+* wallago version 8.0.0 until 8.1.0: tested only with wallabag 2.5.4 - 2.6.4
-* wallago version 8.0.0 until latest version: tested only with wallabag 2.5.4
+* wallago version 8.2.0 until latest version: tested only with wallabag 2.6.5

 ### Go Report Card